 Select Yaesu FT8x7 on the Config->Radio CAT menu.
 The baud rate defaults to 38.4 kBaud.
 Close switches 1, 2, and 3 and open switches 4, 5, 6, 7, and 8 on the Radio I/O module.

 FT8X7DIN8 and PTTKEY6 cables

-The Xiegu series radios require an 8-pin Mini-DIN plug for the PTT, a 3.5mm (1/8″) stereo plug for the CAT (it plugs into the CAT port on the front panel of the G90), and a 3.5mm stereo plug for the Key.
+The Xiegu series radios require a 3.5mm (1/8″) to 3.5mm stereo plug for CAT (it plugs into the CAT port on the front panel of the G90), an 8-pin Mini-DIN plug for the PTT, and a 3.5mm stereo plug for the Key.